Based on 60 hedge funds · latest filing: 2026 Q1 · updated quarterly

 fund count last 6Q

-+22 new funds entered over the past year (+67% YoY).
++27 new funds entered over the past year (+82% YoY).
 That's a rapid rush of institutional money.
 Fast accumulation often signals a major thesis — but it also means the stock could fall quickly if that thesis breaks.
+The peak was reached in just 4 quarters from the low — a sharp move.

 📈